CocoaPods/blog.cocoapods.org/_drafts/Eloy-Stepping-Down.markdown

 ## CocoaPods

-When I started on CocoaPods four years ago, I got to implement all the code myself and I had great fun doing that, but I have always wanted CocoaPods to be a community project and not have it stick to my name necessarily.
+When I started on CocoaPods 5 years ago, I got to implement all the code myself and I had great fun doing that, but I have always wanted CocoaPods to be a community project and not have it stick to my name necessarily.

 As such, over the past two years I have been doing less and less actual code implementation and more and more lead and maintainer coordination work.
 Most days I spent at least a couple of hours a day on CocoaPods.
 The amount of work I put in could easily be considered a part-time job.